This document is the reference about the concepts of the graphical user interface (also known as Tryton client ) of the Tryton application framework.

 There are a several widgets used on Tryton in client side.
 The follow sections will explains some of them.

-Those widgets has several key shortucts to quickly modify the value.
+These widgets have several key shortcuts to quickly modify the value.
 Each key increases if lower case or decreases if upper case:

 The search widget adds the ability to easily search for records on the current tab.
 This widget is visible only on tree view.